Catkin can run C++ unit tests using

 $ nosetests -v prpy/tests/planning/test_CBiRRT.py # run tests in a file

-to print the name of each test before it runs
+The -v flag tells nosetests to print the name of each test before it runs

 it.
 You can run a specific test by passing appending its name to the end of the

-path using the syntax path/to/test.py:MyTestSuite.test_MyTestName
+path using the syntax path/to/test.py:MyTestSuite.test_MyTestName.
+You may

-also want to pass the -s
+also want to pass the -s flag, which tells nosetests to print the output of

 the test immediately.
 For example, you could run: